Mobilities Research & Policy Publications

 Tranfers Interdisciplinary Journal of Mobility Studies

-The journal’s scholarly essays, film, book and exhibition reviews, artwork, photography and special features are devoted to the ways in which mobilities have been enabled, shaped and mediated across time and through technological changes.
-We are interested in analyses of past and present experiences of vehicle drivers, passengers, pedestrians, migrants and refugees; accounts of the arrival and transformation of mobilities in different nations and locales; and investigations into the kinetic processes of global capital, technology, chemical and biological substances, images, narratives, sounds and ideas.
+The journal's scholarly articles, book and exhibit reviews, and artwork and photography, as well as special features, provide a rich variety of perspectives that include: analyses of the past and present experiences of vehicle drivers, passengers, pedestrians, migrants, and refugees; accounts of the arrival and transformation of mobility in different nations and locales; and investigations of the kinetic processes of global capital, technology, chemical and biological substances, images, narratives, sounds, and ideas.

 Gijs Mom, Eindhoven University of Technology